CloudBindle/bindle/README.md

 Create a gateway node on your plaform
 -I would have "gateway" in the name so that you can recognize it.
+-Make sure your pem file is added
+-Use ubuntu 12.04

 Login to node